LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Update Status of an Organizational idp

-This API is used to update the status of organizational idp.
+Updates the status of organizational IDP.

 ### Endpoint